 Environmental & Social Responsibility

 Regarding the environment and social justice cotton is often criticized on both counts.
 First as a resource intensive crop and second for labor practices in some counties that amount to slave labor.
 For the most part OsoCozy cloth diapers are made of 100% cotton.
 Yes cotton farming and processing is resource intensive compared to many food crops.
-However, food is eaten and some of it ends up in our cotton diapers.
-Cotton diapers can be used as many as 150 times so comparisons to single use food crops do not make sense.
+However, food is eaten and some of it ends up in our cotton diapers within a few hours.
+Cotton diapers can be used as many as 150 times so comparisons to food crops in terms of farming impacts needs to take into consideration the durability of cotton products compared to foods.

 We source the majority of our cotton fabric that we use to sew our products through a single mill in Pakistan that is a certified fair trade facility.
 The fair trade certification is an assurance that the cotton is obtained from farms that pay a fair wage and that a fair price is paid to the farmers.
 Absolutely no slave labor in our supply chain.
 The fair trade movement also teaches farmers how to minimize or eliminate the use of pesticides and non-organic fertilizers.
 Not only are these practices better for the environment and safer for agricultural worker but they also help the farmer keep more of what they earn.
 Fair trade practices do not just apply to the farm.
 They apply to the entire supply chain.
 Fair wages and minimization of environmental impacts apply from farm to the final sewing.
 It has long been our aim to include more organic products in our offering.
-Very soon we will be adding organic prefolds to our line of products which are fair trade and grown without pesticides or petroleum derived agricultural fertilizers.
+In 2016 we added organic prefolds to our line of products.
+The cotton from which they are made is fair trade and grown without pesticides or petroleum derived agricultural fertilizers.

 As of late 2015 we employ 13 people full time at our Utah based warehouse and customer service center.
 Many of our employees have been with us for about decade and without their hard work and creativity this business would not be anywhere near as successful.
 Our employees experience a great working environment, competitive wages and have access to quality health insurance.
 We create another 5 full time jobs locally through contract sewing.
 We sew as many of our products as we can locally.
 However for competitive reasons and a host of other issues about 85% of our products are imported.
 We take pride in offering whatever locally sewn products that we can.